GodotSteam/GodotSteam-Docs/docs/tutorials/initializing.md

 !!! warning "Notes"
 	The argument **does not** exist in the GDExtension version currently.
 This only works in GodotSteam 3.22 or newer for Godot 3.x and in GodotSteam 4.5 or newer for Godot 4.x.

+Some users have noticed that if their `run_callbacks` sits in a script or node that can be paused, said callbacks will fail to trigger.
+Make sure this function resides in a script or node that is always processing!

 {==
 ## Altogether Now
 ==}